retorquere/zotero-better-bibtex/site/content/preferences/hidden-preferences.md

 default: `yes`

 Name particle handling.
-Only turn on when requested and we're talking about it on github.
+Only turn off when requested and we're talking about it on github.
 ## patchDates

 default: `dateadded=dateAdded, date-added=dateAdded, datemodified=dateModified, date-modified=dateModified`